 Zoos, Nature Centers & Arboretums

 - Arden Helena Modjeska Historic House and Gardens: This beautifully preserved 1888 home sits tucked away in Modjeska Canyon on 14 acres of land.
 It is the only surviving home of Helena Modjeska, a Shakespearean actress and Polish patriot who designed the Victorian home as a retreat when she was not performing.
-Now it is a State protected Historic site which visitors can take a walk back in time as they explore the grounds.
-While the house is temporarily closed, when it is open, docent led tours are available at 10a on Wednesdays and Saturdays and require reservations.
-However anyone can do a self guided stroll around the park on Saturdays from 11a to 2p.
+Now it is a state protected historic site where visitors can take a walk back in time as they explore the grounds.
+When open, docent led tours are available at 10am on Wednesdays and Saturdays and require reservations.
+However anyone can do a self guided stroll around the park on Saturdays from 11am to 2pm.
 It is a wonderful place for a walk – after all; ‘Oh, how bitter a thing it is to look into happiness through another man’s eyes!’

-What is more Southern California than a stroll on some beach boardwalk?
+What is more Southern California than a stroll on a beach boardwalk?
 With miles of sandy shoreline there are so many great beaches to explore.
-Here are some of the easiest walking access beaches, piers and boardwalks to check out.
+Here are some of the easiest walking access beaches, piers, and boardwalks to check out.

 - Seal Beach Pier: Seal Beach hugs the very edge of Los Angeles County and Orange County making it a Southern California sort-of hidden gem.
 The wooden pier itself has been through the flames – in the most literal way.
 It was rebuilt after storms damaged the pier in the 1930s and again again in the 1980s.
-More recently in 2016 there was a major fire in the closed Ruby’s Diner Restaurant at the end of the pier; although the pier itself opened soon after to the public.
-This small beach community is a super tight-knit family-focused town with an easy walkable downtown shopping area everyone will enjoy exploring.
+More recently in 2016 there was a major fire in the closed Ruby’s Diner Restaurant at the end of the pier; although the pier itself opened soon after to the public, there is no longer a restaurant at the end of it.
+This small beach community is a super tight-knit family-focused town with an easy walkable downtown area everyone will enjoy exploring.

-So no matter if you are in the mood for sand between your toes or a window shopping affair, I hope you check out one of these lovely places to stroll.
+So no matter if you are in the mood for sand between your toes or a window shopping affair, I hope you check out one of these lovely places to go for a walk.

 Kaitlin is a former ballerina who now travels around the country in an 18-foot converted school bus.
 Her and her husband have welcomed 34 sweet children into their home the past eleven years.
 Although they would not be a forever home for all of them, they adopted their daughter buckets and are legal guardians to their son monkey.
 Follow their crazy adventures on Instagram @runawaymusbus